naila30706-prog/Password_Analyzer_PBM/README.md

 All processing happens client-side in the browser.
 Passwords and encryption keys are not sent to any server. ynal# Password Weakness Analyzer

-A client-side web application for analyzing password strength and encrypting passwords using AES-256-CBC.
+A client-side web application for analyzing password strength and encrypting passwords using Hashing.

 ## Features

 - Password strength analysis with percentage score
 - Security suggestions for weak passwords
-- AES-256-CBC encryption with random keys
+- Hashing encryption with random keys
 - Client-side processing (no data sent to servers)
 - Responsive design